Bijesse/matariki/README.md

 ##Estimated Completion Time
 This unit can take a varying amount of time depending on the age of the students.
 It can be easily adapted for Scratch or Scratch Jr.

+##Prerequisites
+Students have already experimented with Scratch.
+They are ready to learn cartesian coordinates and loops.

 ##Teacher Notes & Pro Tips

+* This project can also be done in Scratch Jr for younger students.
 * In Scratch, the cartesian coordinates range from x(-240 to 240) & y(-180 to 180)
 * It is recommended to create all the code for one star and then copying the sprite to other stars.